Articles in this section

 In Activity Alignment, Productive Time is divided into Core and Non-Core Activity.
 When configuring the feature, managers define Core Categories to indicate the activities critical to their team’s success.

 Note: All apps and websites within a Core Category count as Core Activity.
-In some cases, an Admin may need to refine categories at the account level to ensure they are granular enough to be helpful in Activity Alignment.
+In some cases, an Admin may need to refine categories at the account level to ensure they are sufficiently granular to be helpful for Activity Alignment.
+If Core Categories have not yet been configured for any of your Viewable Groups, you will automatically be taken to the Configuration page and prompted to complete the process.

 Team tab